17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 For example, your sales team will need to learn how to add and edit leads before they can begin building detailed reports.
 Likewise, your marketing team must understand how to create audiences before they can launch any email marketing campaigns.

-With a digital adoption platform like Whatfix, organizations are able to create in-app training and development content directly on-top of Salesforce, including:
+With a digital adoption platform like Whatfix, organizations can create in-app training and development content directly on top of Salesforce, including:

 5. Pre-plan your Salesforce adoption training